Qasim-Soomro/OpenHack-25/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐞 Bug Report (Simple)
+name: 🐞 Bug
-about: Tell us something that’s not working
+about: Something is not working
-title: "[BUG] <short title here>"
+title: "[BUG] <short title>"
 labels: bug
 assignees: ""
 ---

 ## ❓ What’s wrong?
-(Write in simple words what problem you faced.)
+(Explain the problem in 1–2 lines.)

 Example: "I can’t run the app, it crashes when I type `npm start`."

 ---

 ## ⚡ What did you try?
-(List quickly what you did before the bug showed up.)
+(List what you did before the bug showed up.)

 Example: "I cloned the repo, installed packages, and ran `npm start`."

 ---

 ## 💻 My Setup
-- OS (Windows/Mac/Linux):
+- OS:
-- Tool I used (VS Code, Terminal, etc.):
+- Tool (e.g., VS Code, Browser):

----

-## 📸 Extra (Optional)
-Add a screenshot if you can.
-If not, just skip.